-Our Audit and Finance Committee has the sole authority to approve the scope of the audit and any audit- related services, as well as all audit fees and terms.
+Our Audit and Finance Committee has the sole authority to approve the scope of the audit and any audit-related services, as well as all audit fees and terms.
 The Audit and Finance Committee must pre-approve any audit and non-audit services provided by our independent registered public accounting firm.
-The Audit and Finance Committee will not approve the engagement of the independent registered public accounting firm to perform any services that the independent registered public accounting firm to perform any services that the independent registered public accounting firm to perform any services that the independent registered public accounting firm to perform any services that the independent registered public accounting firm only if it determines that using a different firm to perform such services will be more effective or economical.
+The Audit and Finance Committee will not approve the engagement of the independent registered public accounting firm to perform any services that the independent registered public accounting firm would be prohibited from providing under applicable laws, rules and regulations, including those of self-regulating organizations.
+The Audit and Finance Committee will approve permitted non-audit services by our independent registered public accounting firm only if it determines that using a different firm to perform such services will be more effective or economical.
 The Audit and Finance Committee annually reviews and pre-approves the statutory audit fees that can be provided by the independent registered public accounting firm.